 How Much Is a Data Scientist’s Salary?

-The average data scientist salary is $113,436, according to Glassdoor.
+The average data scientist salary for an individual with 0-1 years of experience is $104,406, according to Glassdoor.
 The driving factor behind high data science salaries is that organizations are realizing the power of big data and want to use it to drive smart business decisions.
 And because the supply of data professionals hasn’t yet caught up with demand, starting salaries for these positions remain high ($50,000 to $95,000), especially for those who have an advanced degree in data science or a related field.

 How Much Can You Make as a Data Scientist?